chenpcwa6534/AccessGitHubSimpe/README.md

 # AccessGithubSimple
 This is Access company test simple code.

-The project working of six hour
+The project working of four hour
 Use MVVM + Databinding + Repository and import koin lib Dependency Injection Connect Api use retrofit third-party and use native navigation transfer page ui Then use Annotation customization object on module lib, can simplify fragment initialization code.